Modern Fertility offers a home hormone test for women that purportedly gives you a window into your fertility to help you plan for the future.

 While the company doesn’t accept insurance, it’s often possible to pay for it through an FSA or HSA account (check the details for your specific plan).
-If you need help determining whether yours will cover it, you can contact the company at email@example.com.
+If you need help determining whether yours will cover it, you can contact the company.

 The company offers a 24-hour refund policy after purchase and won’t accept returns after that point.
 If you make any mistakes while taking your test—such as packaging the sample before it is fully dry—you can contact the company, and it will most likely send you a new one.

-As this shows, many reviewers had a positive experience with the test.
-Some early-30’s testers wrote that it gave them peace of mind that they had more time to plan for children.
+Many reviewers had a positive experience with the test.
+Some of early-30’s testers wrote that it gave them peace of mind that they had more time to plan for children.
 They praised the detailed results and how easy they made it to start a conversation with their OB-GYN.

 A few people wrote that the results were more relevant to their lives when they took the test while not on birth control, so they recommended others only purchase it if they were willing to get off hormones, at least temporarily.

-Others were less impressed with their results from Modern Fertility.
+Others were less impressed with their results.
 One reviewer noted that the information she received was generic and not detailed enough to give her an action plan.
 Another reviewer thought it was expensive and too easy to mess up the testing process.